Skip to content

 Who is responsible

-The duty sits with the building's owners.
+The duty sits with the building's owner.

 How Summit helps

-Assessment to rectification, one team.
+Assessment to rectification, under one team.

 01